Raedin24/School/DCIT 312 Information Security Management/Module 1.md

 ## 2.1 Information Security Standards and Specification
 ### **Significance of Information Security Standards**
 **Standards** are normative documents that are jointly formulated, approved by recognized authorities, and used throught the industry to achieve the best security

-International organizations related to security standardization:
+International organizations related to information security standardization:
-- International Organization for Standardization(ISO) - Composed of reps from various organisations.
-Promotes worldwide propriet
+- *International Organization for Standardization(ISO)* - Composed of reps from various organisations.
+Promotes worldwide proprietary, industrial and commercial standards
+- *International Electrotechnical Commission(IEC)* - Prepares and publishes standards for all electrical, electronic and related technologies
+Other standards organization:
+- *Cyber and Information Security Technical Committee(TC8) of China Communications Standards Association(CSSA)*
+- *International Telecommunication Union(ITU)*
+- *Internet Engineering Task Force(IETF)*
 # 3. Common Network Devices
 - Network devices are the basic components of a network.
 They need to be deployed and configured when constructing a network to meet connection or security requirements
 ## 3.1 Basic Network Devices